-While most of our time is likely being spent cooped up inside, self-distancing and preparing for finals, it’s also important to take a break and get outside (especially with Wednesday, April 22nd being Earth Day).
+While most of our time is likely being spent cooped up inside, self-distancing, and working on coursework, it’s also important to take a break and get outside.
 Cincinnati Parks, citing the importance of physical and mental wellbeing, has established that parks should remain open during the COVID-19 outbreak, so long as visitors abide by social distancing guidelines.
-Despite all area park events being cancelled through (at least) May 10th, there are still plenty of opportunities to get outside and get some fresh air on your own.
-Here are some of our favorite parks with plenty of space so that you can maintain proper social distancing while still getting a break from sheltering at home.
+With many great local park options, there are plenty of opportunities to get outside and get some fresh air.

 As an obvious first choice, Clifton’s Burnett Woods is a great place to go for a quick getaway without venturing too far from the campus area.
 Burnett Woods features plenty of trails for hiking, a large lake for fishing, a disc golf course, and a beautiful gazebo to take a break in.
 A favorite activity of many is to string up a hammock in the trails and post up with a good book.

 Bellevue Hill Park is another Clifton staple, boasting what is arguably the best view of the downtown area.
 Like its name suggests, the park sits atop one of Cincinnati’s many hills, with a great view of the city, Ohio River, the Cut-in-the-Hill, and the rest of the surrounding area.
 How many other hills can you spot from the park?

 Fun fact: The band 3 Doors Down filmed a music video atop the roof at Bellevue–it's bad, but it exists.